 The Farm2Fork Strategy aims to promote sustainable food systems by setting concrete targets and establishing an Action plan, annexed to the F2F Strategy.
 This creates the framework for a real debate on the future of food systems, leading to a legislative proposal for sustainable food systems by 2023.

-This webinar will bring together 30 organisations participating in the work of the EU Food Policy Coalition with Dr Jeroen Candel, a member of the working group which wrote the SAPEA evidence review report.
-Together, they will discuss how closely the published Farm2Fork Strategy follows the scientific evidence, and which elements and approaches will be best to achieve food systems transformation.
+This webinar brought together 30 organisations participating in the work of the EU Food Policy Coalition with Dr Jeroen Candel, a member of the working group which wrote the SAPEA evidence review report.
+Together, they discussed how closely the published Farm2Fork Strategy follows the scientific evidence, and which elements and approaches will be best to achieve food systems transformation.

-This webinar will be co-hosted by the new EU Food Policy Coalition.
-Public participation is not available for this webinar.
+This webinar was co-hosted by the new EU Food Policy Coalition.

-Working independently of the European Commission’s Scientific Advice Mechanism, a high-level expert panel of the UN’s Food and Agriculture Organization has recently delivered evidence-based policy advice on how to transition to a more sustainable food system, and thus work towards the Sustainable Development Goals.
-Although the SAM focuses on the EU and the FAO covers the whole globe, the conclusions reached and the recommendations provided are unequivocal: a transformation of our food system is necessary, and there is a broad scientific consensus on how to achieve this.
+Working independently of the European Commission's Scientific Advice Mechanism, a high-level expert panel of the UN's Committee on Food Security has recently delivered evidence-based policy advice on how to transition to a more sustainable food system, and thus work towards the Sustainable Development Goals.
+Although the SAM focuses on the EU and the UN covers the whole globe, the conclusions reached and the recommendations provided are unequivocal: a transformation of our food system is necessary, and there is a broad scientific consensus on how to achieve this.

 We know from reliable evidence that our societies need to transition to a more sustainable food system, so that we can provide enough healthy food for an increasing world population without harming the environment.
-One well-known recommendation is to promote a shift towards a more plant-based diet.
+One well-known recommendation is to promote a shift towards diets with fewer animal products and more alternative proteins.

-To accelerate this shift, many turn to innovative foods, such as lab-grown meat or plant-based meat.
-These seem to be very attractive solutions, as they offer the prospect of significantly reducing the negative effects of animal consumption on human health and the environment, while keeping meat-eaters happy.
+To accelerate this shift, many turn to innovative foods, such as cultivated (cultured) or plant-based meat.
+These look like very attractive solutions, as they offer the prospect of significantly reducing the negative effects of animal consumption on human health and the environment, while offering meat-eating consumers a similar sensory experience.
 But how big a contribution can these innovations make to the broader transition to a more sustainable food system?
 What does the evidence tell us about consumer attitudes and perceptions of food technologies, and what are suggested ways forward?